wolfyreload/OpenChords/OpenChords/Manual/help.md

 % OpenChords Help Documentation
 % Author: Michael van Antwerpen
-% Date: 2015-07-04
+% Date: 2015-08-24

 Overview
 ========

 OpenChords is a song chord chart management and presentation tool for musicians.
-It allows the user to easily present songs with guitar chords on a computer screen, Its opensource, easy to use, and has a clutter-free interface.
+Allowing one to easily present songs with chords on a computer screen, It is opensource, easy to use, and has a clutter-free interface.

 Background
 ==========

-Many years ago I was shown a great open-source application called OpenSong, which I still use at church for presenting song lyrics to the church congregation.
+OpenChords was built to solve two primary needs:

+* Easily transpose the key of a song

+* Filing music is tedious and I wanted a fully paperless system for musicians

-I was also the one responsible for the church file of music and this music needed to be refiled after every practice and every Sunday service.
-I was then inspired to make something similar for other musicians.
+The closest application I could find was a fantastic piece of presentation software by the name of OpenSong.
+OpenSong allowed me to easily transpose and make printed sheets of songs.
+However this didn't solve my filing issue.
+I was then inspired to make paperless song system for musicians.
 Hence, OpenChords was born.

-I now use OpenChords when I play in church and also when I do recording.
-I've been developing OpenChords in my free time for for the past six years years.
+Fast forward a few years...
+My whole band uses OpenChords when we play in church.
+I use OpenChords whenever I record.
+I've been developing OpenChords in my free time for for the past six years and it finally works on Linux :).
 I hope you enjoy using it as much as I enjoyed making it.

 If you wish to contact me for suggestions or to report bugs, you can email me on <open.chords.app@gmail.com>